We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bedbugs, like fleas, tend to bite in rows.
 There are likely to be two or three bites in each row.
 This is probably because the bedbug is interrupted while feeding, and then comes back about half an inch further down for its next bite.

 Bites can take up to 14 days to become visible but often appear within several days.
 Bedbug bites are larger than fleabites and do not usually have a red dot at the center.
-The bites tend to be raised and red.
+The bites tend to be

 They can be scattered or occur in clusters of three over the paths of blood vessels, known as the “breakfast, lunch, and dinner sign.”

 Most people who are bitten show no symptoms at all and often do not know it happened.
 This makes it more difficult to prevent or identify potential infestations.
 Some individuals, however, may become ill and nauseous.
-It is possible to get scars and skin infections from scratching the bites.
+It is possible to get

 Very rarely, people might have an anaphylactic reaction to bedbug bites.
 It is possible but rare to have an asthmatic reaction to bedbugs.